-For the last five years, the Master District has complied in all material respects with its continuing disclosure undertakings in accordance with SEC Rule 15c2-12.
+For the last five years, the Master District has complied in all material respects with its continuing disclosure undertakings in accordance with the Rule.

 Assured Guaranty Municipal Corp. insures certain bonds issued by the Master District.
-On March 18, 2014, S&P upgraded the rating of Assured Guaranty Corp., Assured Guaranty Municipal Corp., and Municipal Assurance Corp., from "AA-" to "AA."
-On June 24, 2014, the

-Master District filed a notice of such rating change with the MSRB through the EMMA system, which was more than ten (10) business days after the date of the rating change.
+On March 18, 2014, Standard & Poor's Ratings Services upgraded the rating of Assured Guaranty Corp., Assured Guaranty Municipal Corp., and Municipal Assurance Corp., from "AA-" to "AA."
+On June 24, 2014, the Master District filed a notice of such rating change with the MSRB through the EMMA system, which was more than ten (10) business days after the date of the rating change.